Computational-Plant-Science/plantit/README.md

 The DIRT migration feature allows users of the original [DIRT](http://dirt.cyverse.org/) web application to migrate their data to `plantit`.
 To test this feature, you will need to have access to the DIRT server and database.
 The following environment variables must be set:

-- `DIRT_MIGRATION_DATA_DIR`: the directory on the DIRT server where DIRT data is stored
+- `DIRT_MIGRATION_NFS_PATH`: the directory on the DIRT server where DIRT data is stored
 - `DIRT_MIGRATION_HOST`: the hostname of the DIRT server
 - `DIRT_MIGRATION_PORT`: the SSH port of the DIRT server
 - `DIRT_MIGRATION_USERNAME`: the SSH username for the DIRT server